 19. Seasonal Centerpiece

 Use your milk can as a centerpiece for seasonal gatherings by filling it with seasonal flowers or fruits.
 This adds a festive touch to any table setting.
-I love using this idea for holiday dinners!
+I love using this idea for holiday dinners, and you can find more inspiration in our casual table setting ideas.

 20. Terracotta Transformation

 Cover your milk can with terracotta-colored paint for a Mediterranean feel.
 Pair with Mediterranean herbs or flowers for a cohesive look.
-This transformation brings a warm, earthy vibe to my patio.
+This transformation brings a warm, earthy vibe to my patio, which pairs perfectly with these inspiring pergola with bar ideas.

 21. Rustic Water Feature

 Transform your milk can into a small water feature by adding a pump and water plants.
 The sound of water adds a soothing ambiance to any garden space.
-I’ve found this to be a relaxing addition to my garden retreat.
+I’ve found this to be a relaxing addition to my garden retreat, much like the features found in these inspiring memorial garden ideas.